google/flatbuffers/docs/source/Schemas.md

 -   `key` (on a field): this field is meant to be used as a key when sorting a vector of the type of table it sits in.
 Can be used for in-place binary search.
--   `map_entry` (on a table): The table must have a string field annotated with the key attribute.enable vectors of this table to be parsed as a JSON object instead of an array of object.
+-   `map_entry` (on a table): The table must have two fields, one of which having the `key` attribute.
+Enable vectors of this table to be parsed as a JSON object instead of an array of object.

 ## JSON Parsing